Packaging for maritime and marine applications

 Maritime packaging regulations

-Regulations specific to maritime packaging applications?
+Regulations specific to maritime packaging applications

 Packaging intended for shipment by sea must adhere to various regulations to ensure safety, environmental protection, and compliance with international standards.

-Compliance with these regulations is essential to ensure the safe and legal transport of goods by sea, protect the environment, and prevent accidents and incidents during maritime transit.
+Compliance with these regulations is essential to ensure the safe and legal transport of goods by sea, protect the environment, and prevent accidents and incidents during maritime transport.
 Shippers and packaging manufacturers should stay informed about relevant regulations and ensure that their packaging meets all applicable requirements before shipping by sea.

 A number of the main regulations that packaging must follow for maritime transport include: